Hire and pay employees in South Korea, hassle-free

 Usually, to hire in South Korea, your business needs an entity.
 That means a local office, an address registered as a subsidiary, and an account with a local bank.
 All of this, plus navigating regional benefits, payroll, tax, and HR laws, can take months.

-Deel lets you hire employees in South Korea quickly, easily, and compliantly.
-We even automate tax document collection, payroll, benefits, and more.
+Now you can hire employees in South Korea quickly, easily, and compliantly.
+Automate tax document collection, payroll, benefits, and more.
 For your existing direct employees, we can manage your entire payroll operation from end-to-end.

 Deel allows you to provide localized benefits for employees in South Korea within minutes.
-All in one manageable online dashboard.
+All in one manageable online dashboard in a single HR platform.

 - Caisse de retraite